hebrides/intern-training/README.md

 You must understand how [network protocols](https://www.technologyuk.net/telecommunications/telecom-principles/communications-protocols.shtml) work to encode information for routing requests from clients to servers, and responses from servers to clients.

-Data flows in digitial communications as [small](https://en.wikipedia.org/wiki/Datagram), managable [packets](https://youtu.be/clHBnmUckzg), with headers at the [front](https://networkengineering.stackexchange.com/questions/43589/how-does-a-nic-know-where-the-start-of-a-frame-is?rq=1) (expressing the protocol, type of data, and information about the sender and receiver), useful data packages, or "payloads", in the [middle](https://serverfault.com/questions/372930/where-is-the-actual-content-in-a-tcp-segment), and trailing [zeros](https://networkengineering.stackexchange.com/questions/28873/ethernet-the-interpacket-gap-and-idle-detection) or [footers](https://networkengineering.stackexchange.com/questions/69253/how-to-detect-start-of-fcs-in-an-ethernet-frame) at the end to signal termination.
-Routing and assembling transmitted [information](https://youtu.be/d9alWZRzBWk) this way provides the internet [resiliency](https://serverfault.com/questions/875579/network-packets-is-the-data-always-received-sequentially).
+README: Data flows in digital communications as [small](https://en.wikipedia.org/wiki/Datagram), managable [packets](https://youtu.be/clHBnmUckzg), with headers at the [front](https://networkengineering.stackexchange.com/questions/43589/how-does-a-nic-know-where-the-start-of-a-frame-is?rq=1) (expressing the protocol, type of data, and information about the sender and receiver), useful data packages, or "payloads", in the [middle](https://serverfault.com/questions/372930/where-is-the-actual-content-in-a-tcp-segment), and trailing [zeros](https://networkengineering.stackexchange.com/questions/28873/ethernet-the-interpacket-gap-and-idle-detection) or [footers](https://networkengineering.stackexchange.com/questions/69253/how-to-detect-start-of-fcs-in-an-ethernet-frame) at the end to signal termination.
+Routing and assembling transmitted [information](https://youtu.be/d9alWZRzBWk) in this manner empowers the internet's [lauded](https://blog.jim-nielsen.com/2020/the-resiliency-of-the-internet/) [resiliency](https://serverfault.com/questions/875579/network-packets-is-the-data-always-received-sequentially).

 1) https://youtu.be/1Vq1lrWQAyg
 2) https://youtu.be/v8aYhOxZuNg